 Grant for his role as 'Mr.O'Brien' won for 'Best Actor - The Italian American Heritage Award', noting Grant's contribution to the positive portrayal of the Italian American culture, Guild of Italian America Actors Film Festival 2007 in the short film 'God Bless America', director Rodrigo Diaz McVeigh.

 Grant for his role as 'Joaquin', the cast, the crew and the directors won 'Best Web Drama' in the 1st Webby awards 2007 for "The West Side", directors Ryan Billborrow-Koo and Zachary Liebman.

-Grant serves as the elected vice president of Guild of Italian American Actors 2008-2016, and serves as the GIAA delegate to the Associated Actors and Artistes of America.
+Grant serves as the elected vice president of Guild of Italian American Actors 2008-2021, and serves as the GIAA's VP delegate to the Associated Actors and Artistes of America.